Please note that this pertains to South African Legislation, the King Requirements, and Best Practice.

 1. Who is accountable for the IT decisions that are taken and do you understand how they are taken?
 What generally happens is that the infamous “somebody” needs a very important “something” and without any discussion to see where and how the “something” would fit into what you’ve already got, the decision is made and the “Something” is purchased.
 It soon becomes evident, however, that the “something: that you’ve purchased, usually at great cost, is not compatible with anything that you already have.

 2. In view of the above example it is clearly a very good idea to have an IT governance framework in place.
-This should define and support all of the decision models and ensure that there is proper and clear accountability as well as document all of the processes around the issue of governance.
+This should define and support all of the decision models and ensure that there is proper and clear accountability.
+All of the processes around the issue of governance should also be documented and signed off in accordance with the company Authority Matrix.

 4. Are you in compliance with the PoPI Act in terms of your client information?
+It is of the utmost importance to have a documented PoPIA Policy, which all your employees MUST be trained on and be familiar with.
 Don’t forget that your own IP (Intellectual Property) also needs to be protected too.

-5. Aside from PoPI, are all the other rules, standards, codes & compliance regulations adhered to as well.
+5. Aside from PoPIA, are all the other rules, standards, codes & compliance regulations adhered to as well.
+It is a good idea to have staff, including senior and middle management to sign off that they have been trained on and understand the requirements.

 6. Is your IT value measured and if so how?